Did any of you catch a glimpse of these tang yuan on Mediacorp’s Channel 8 News a few days ago?

 - Using your hands, bring the dough (pic above) together into one big dough.
 If it becomes sticky due to too much water, add in more glutinous rice flour, little by little till dough is soft to touch, but not sticky.

-- Using the red yeast powder, knead into the dough for coloring.
-If you do not have red yeast powder, you can use pink food coloring.
+- Using the pink food coloring, knead into the dough for an even pink color.
+You can also try to use red yeast powder for natural coloring.
 Add in about 1/8 tsp.
 If color is not to your liking, add in little by little, as red yeast powder can bring quite a heavy color to the dough.

 - Divide the dough into 22g x 5 pcs (you can adjust the ratio to your liking).
 You will have some remaining dough, which you can use to do the decorations.
 You may want to add in some pink food coloring gel to this remaining dough.